SpyrosMouselinos/SpyrosMouselinos.github.io/_posts/2018-10-10-AutomobileDNN.md

 This is to integrate to the final Library that i plan to make as a wrapper to Tensorflow.

 This example has
-##imports85.py
-As the data handler
+* imports85.py as the data handler
-##AutomobileDNN.py
-As the model handler
+* AutomobileDNN.py as the model handler